gastonlucca/Gaston-Portfolio/README.md

 # [Project 1: Data Base & BI reporting: Project Overview](https://github.com/gastonlucca/Gaston-Portfolio)
 * BI REPORTING ESTRUCTURE: Create a system of BI reporting which allow an display of data and reporting system, to track the performance of the program.

-1. Definition of reporting tool – Slides presentations
+1. Definition of reporting tool
 2. Defitions of KPIs
 3. Definition of dasboard, regular reporting and ad- hoc reporting